ST. MACCREICHE'S TOMB, KILMACREEHY CHURCH, CO. CLARE.

 • Contact: The Liscannor Visitor Information Centre can be reached at +353 65 123 4567 for directions or further enquiries.

-Best time to visit
+Best Time to Visit

 Sunrise and sunset give the ruin its most striking colours, especially in late spring and early autumn when the surrounding wildflowers are in bloom and the Atlantic light is soft.
 Summer brings the most reliable weather for the short walk, while winter offers dramatic, windswept seascapes for photographers willing to brave the elements.
+If you visit in winter, wear waterproof boots and a windproof layer – the coastal exposure is real.

-Nearby attractions
+Nearby Attractions

 While in the area, consider visiting the historic Liscannor Stone quarries, the bustling Liscannor Harbour, or taking a short drive to the Cliffs of Moher for a full coastal experience.
+If you’re planning a longer day out, the Burren Way continues north toward the karst landscape, offering a natural extension to your walk.
+Bring a sturdy pair of boots and check the tide times if you plan to venture toward the bay’s edge.